India's approval of homegrown vaccine criticised over lack of data

 Opposition lawmakers and former ministers on Sunday questioned the lack of transparency in approving it.

-“Approval was premature and could be dangerous,” said opposition lawmaker and former minister Shashi Tharoor, asking Health Minister Harsh Vardhan for an explanation.
+“Approval was premature and could be dangerous,” said opposition lawmaker and former minister Shashi Tharoor.

 “Its use should be avoided till full trials are over.
 India can start with the AstraZeneca vaccine in the meantime.”

-Vardhan urged Indians to trust that “stringent protocols” had been followed to ensure the safety and efficacy of the two approved vaccines.
+Vardhan urged Indians to trust that “stringent protocols” had been followed for the two approved vaccines.

 In the largest such trial in India, Bharat Biotech said it had recruited 23,000 volunteers out of a target of 26,000 for an ongoing Phase III trial of COVAXIN which began in November.